1. /

 Our commitment

-This policy will be readily accessible on Burnet’s website.
-All complaints will be handled quickly, discretely, fairly, effectively and courteously.
-Burnet is committed to ensuring:
+This policy is readily accessible on Burnet’s website.
+All complaints are handled quickly, discretely, fairly, effectively and courteously.

-• the rights of the complainant are protected;
+• the rights of the complainant are protected

-• that requirements for filing a complaint take into consideration the needs of the most vulnerable and considers minority and disadvantaged stakeholders;
+• that requirements for filing a complaint take into consideration the needs of the most vulnerable and considers minority and disadvantaged stakeholders

-• the rights of the staff who receive complaints, or who may be the subject of a complaint; and the human rights of workers in its business operations and supply chains are upheld and that they are treated with utmost dignity and respect.
+• the human rights of workers in its business operations and supply chains are upheld and that they are treated with utmost dignity and respect.

-Burnet will ensure that stakeholders are aware of their right to complain by promoting these complaint handling procedures on the website via the external newsletter, annual report, partnership agreements and inappropriate forms and media that is easily understood by the communities where we work.
+Burnet will ensure that stakeholders are aware of their right to complain by promoting these complaint handling procedures on the website, via the external newsletter, annual report, partnership agreements and in appropriate forms and media that is easily understood by the communities where we work.

 Burnet will provide information on how staff and volunteers are equipped to understand and implement the policy.
 Personnel directly involved in complaint handling are fully trained in all aspects of this policy and its implementation.